exosite/open-weather-product/README.md

 #### Assets section

-This section declare static files (Such as front-end javascript code & images) served by the Solution public API powered by the [Asset service](http://docs.exosite.com/reference/services/asset/).
+This section declares static files (Such as front-end javascript code and images) served by the Solution public API powered by the [Asset service](http://docs.exosite.com/reference/services/asset/).

 ```yaml
 assets: